 Botulinum Toxin A (BOTA) for Overactive Bladder and Neurogenic Detrusor Overactivity

-Botulinum Toxin A is a treatment for urge urinary incontinence caused by neurological conditions such as multiple sclerosis and spinal cord damage, and in women with overactive bladder where no cause for the symptoms has been found.
+Botulinum Toxin A (BOTA) is used to treat urge urinary incontinence caused by neurological conditions such as multiple sclerosis and spinal cord damage, and in women with overactive bladder where no cause for the symptoms has been found.

 In this Health Topic

-The bladder is similar to a balloon.
-As urine is produced and fills the bladder up, the walls stretch to accommodate the extra fluid.
-Urine is kept inside the bladder by a valve-like mechanism (urethral sphincter) that stays shut until you feel the need to empty and have reached a toilet.
-The valve mechanism is assisted by the pelvic floor muscles below the bladder, which tense up when you cough or sneeze and keep the urine in.
-As the bladder fills up, you start to be aware of the feeling that you need to pass urine but are able to hold on.
-Once you have decided to empty your bladder (i.e. in a toilet, at a convenient time), your brain signals the muscle of the bladder to squeeze and empty out the urine.
-At the same time, the bladder valve and pelvic floor muscles relax to allow the urine to flow out.
-The bladder usually needs to be emptied about 4-7 times per day, and once at night.
+The bladder is like a balloon.
+As urine is produced by the kidneys and fills up the bladder, the bladder walls stretch to accommodate the extra fluid.
+Normally, as the bladder fills you become aware of the feeling that you need to pass urine, but you can hold on.
+Urine is kept inside the bladder by a valve-like mechanism (urethral sphincter) that stays shut until you reach a toilet to empty your bladder.
+The valve mechanism (urethral sphincter) is assisted by the pelvic floor muscles below the bladder, which tense up when you cough or sneeze to keep the urine in the bladder and prevent any from leaking.
+Once you have decided to empty your bladder (i.e., in a toilet, at a convenient time), your brain signals the muscle of the bladder to squeeze and empty out the urine.
+At the same time, the urethral sphincter and pelvic floor muscles relax to allow the urine to flow out.
+The bladder usually needs to be emptied about 4-7 times per day, and none or once at night.

-OAB symptoms are caused by the bladder muscle squeezing to empty out urine inappropriately, even when the bladder isn’t full.
+Overactive bladder (OAB) symptoms are caused by the bladder muscle squeezing to empty out urine inappropriately, even when the bladder is not full.
 This often happens without warning and when you do not want it to, for example, when hearing the sound of running water, or putting the key into the latch.

-- A sudden feeling you need to pass urine urgently.
+- A sudden, urgent feeling that you need to pass urine.

 - The bladder leaking at times when you have an urgent desire to pass urine.

-- The need to go to the toilet often even if the bladder isn’t full.
+- Needing to go to the toilet often – even if the bladder is not full.

-- The need to get up to the toilet at night.
+- The need to get up to the toilet at night more than once.

-Patients with neurological conditions may have urge incontinence but may also experience difficulty emptying the bladder due to failure of the urethral sphincter muscle to relax and so release urine from the bladder.
+Patients with neurological conditions may have urge incontinence but may also experience difficulty fully emptying the bladder.
+This happens when the urethral sphincter muscle fails to relax, thereby preventing the release of urine from the bladder.

-Many people have heard of Botox or Dysport for the treatment of frown lines.
+Many people have heard of Botox or Dysport for the treatment of frown lines or wrinkles.
 These are the drug company names for Botulinum Toxin Type A (BOTA).
-BOTA is protein extracted from bacteria, under controlled laboratory conditions, in much the same way as penicillin is produced from mold.
+BOTA is a protein extracted from bacteria, under controlled laboratory conditions, in much the same way as penicillin is produced from mold.

-BOTA works for the bladder by relaxing the muscle of the bladder wall (the detrusor muscle), reducing urinary urgency and incontinence.
-Following treatment, the toxins’ effects last for several months after which the muscles return to their normal strength (between 3 to 9 months, occasionally longer.)
+BOTA is injected into the bladder and works by relaxing the muscle of the bladder wall (the detrusor muscle) to reduce urinary urgency and incontinence.
+Following treatment, the toxins’ effects last for several months after which the muscles return to their normal strength (between 3 to 9 months, occasionally longer).

 You should not receive BOTA treatments if you have any of the following: